protectivedad/openhab-addons/bundles/org.openhab.binding.honeywell/README.md

 The Honeywell system groups thermostats into locations (Home, Cottage, etc) where each location can have multiple thermostats.
 Each thermostat in turn is linked to the multiple indoor sensors.

+## Prerequisites

+A thermostat registered on the "Resideo Smart Home" system.

 ## Supported Things

 The binding has three things.